 |

-As will happen, family obligations have increased in recent years and fishing trips (and writing about said trips) have taken a backseat for a while.
-I still get out when I can and appreciate those days on the water more than ever before.
+As will happen, family obligations have increased in recent years and priorities have shifted.
+Trips solely for fishing (and writing about said trips) have taken a backseat for a while.
+I still get out when I can and appreciate those days on the water more than ever.
 My main focus is being the best dad I can be and enjoying the ride along the way.
 One of the many perks of fatherhood has been introducing my two girls to the things that my father, grandfather, and uncle taught me.
-I am keeping the torch going.
+I am keeping the torch lit and passing it on to a new generation.

 Thank you for dropping by.